 This word that Atisha uses for the three types of spiritual “persons” is quite interesting.
 It’s the word purusha in Sanskrit.
 Purusha is actually a technical term that appears in Hindu philosophy, and it makes me wonder whether or not there’s a certain connotation to it arising from that.
 We have two categories in the Samkhya school of Hindu philosophy: there’s something called matter, primal matter, and then purusha is opposed to that.
 Purusha is speaking more about the mind that goes on from lifetime to lifetime, and so more like the “person” in terms of what goes on from lifetime to lifetime.
 That’s why I think that Atisha’s not talking about individual people, but he’s talking about our state of mind as it progresses from lifetime to lifetime and as it progresses to enlightenment.

-The initial scope is to be interested in gaining the happiness in terms of samsara with rebirth, and this is mostly speaking about continuing to have a precious human life in future lives as well, not only in this life, so that we can continue on the path all the way up to liberation and enlightenment.
-Because the odds are that we’re not going to reach liberation or enlightenment in this lifetime, so we need to be able to continue in future lives as well.
+The initial scope is to be interested in gaining the happiness of samsara with rebirth, and this is mostly about continuing to have a precious human life in future lives as well, not only in this life, so that we can continue on the path all the way up to liberation and enlightenment.
+Because the odds are that we’re not going to reach liberation or enlightenment in this lifetime, we need to be able to continue in future lives as well.

 (4) Anyone with the nature to turn his or her back on the pleasures of compulsive existence and to turn back negative impulses of karma, and who takes keen interest in merely his or her own state of peace, is known as a person of intermediate spiritual scope.